gridsome/gridsome.org/blog/2019-05-10-gridsome-06/index.md

 Read more about the [Pages API](/docs/pages-api/)

 ## New function for fetching internal pages
-A new function available in [Client API](/docs/client-api/) let you fetch internal pages.
+A new function available in [Client API](/docs/client-api/) lets you fetch internal pages.
 This is perfect for building lightboxes or «Click for more» pagination etc.

 ```js
 export default {